Employ descriptive strategies such as physical descriptions, background descriptions, and comparison of characters when writing narratives

 Step 2: As a class, brainstorm other types of vital statistics that could be included about a character.
 Keep this list in view for students to consider when they create their own character sketches of one of the Inkheart characters.

-As a class, brainstorm a list of both emotional and physical needs/wants that characters might have.
+As a class, brainstorm a list of both emotional and physical needs and wants that characters might have.
 Keep this list in view for students to consider when they create their own character sketches of one of the Inkheart characters.

 Step 4: There are two different types of characters: the good guy and the bad guy.
-Even antagonists (the bad guys/gals) must have something that is relatable or loveable about them.
+Even antagonists (the bad guys or gals) must have something that is relatable or loveable about them.
 It's what makes them human.
 A woman who consistently breaks the trust of family and friends might also be a foster mother to stray animals.
 Find a redeeming quality even for your bad guy.

-- Have each student choose a character from Inkheart that they believe is a "bad guy."
-Using the Character Builder Worksheet (PDF), have them write down what they know about this character from reading the story.
+Have each student choose a character from Inkheart that they believe is a "bad guy."
+Using the Character Builder Worksheet printable, have them write down what they know about this character from reading the story.

 Step 5: Good guys (protagonists) should be just as interesting.
 Protagonists shouldn't be perfect people.
 We all have flaws.
 If your main character is too perfect, they will distance the reader.
 Readers want to relate to a character in some way.
 Give your main character a flaw, but not a fatal flaw.
 Maybe your hero is a good friend or brother, but he also spends so much time playing video games that he doesn't do his homework.

-- Have each student choose a character from Inkheart that they believe is a "good guy."
-Using the Character Builder Worksheet (PDF), have them write down what they know about this character from reading the story.
+Have each student choose a character from Inkheart that they believe is a "good guy."
+Using the Character Builder Worksheet printable, have them write down what they know about this character from reading the story.

-- Have students use their prediction skills to tell how a character will respond to a situation.
-Using the Staying in Character Handout (PDF) on the overhead, lead a class discussion on this topic.
+Have students use their prediction skills to tell how a character will respond to a situation.
+Using a projector to display the Staying in Character Handout printable, lead a class discussion on this topic.

-Step 9: Go over the Character Sketch Sample (PDF) included in this lesson, either individually or on the overhead.
+Step 9: Go over the Character Sketch Sample printable included in this lesson, either individually or as a class.
 Tell students to use their printouts from the Step Into Character activity to help them choose one character from Inkheart to write a one paragraph character sketch that includes as many elements as they can from their character-building sheet.

 Language Arts Standards (4th Ed.)